GkG0139/practice-int-101/book_store/README.md

 - Getters of variables: `id`, `name`, and `books`
 - Setter of variable: `name`
-- `addBook(book:Book):boolean` randomize the id and check if the id exists in the `books` array, then add the new book at an index from the id you just random
+- `addBook(book:Book):boolean` randomize the id and check if the id exists in the `books` array return false, otherwise, add the new book at an index from the id you just random
 - `sellBook(id:int):boolean` remove the book from the `books` array
-- `getAllBook():Book[]` return all available books in the store
+- `getAllBooks():Book[]` return all available books in the store
 - `toString():String`